 Swamp cooler sizing differs from picking the air conditioner size because the devices serve a different purpose and use other cooling methods.
 Also, air conditioners use BTU (British Thermal Units) to measure cooling capacity, while air coolers work with CFM (Cubic Feet per Minute).

 However, it is common to see both units on evaporative coolers, so we made an evaporative cooler size guide taking into account both.

 While evaporative air coolers and swamp coolers use the exact cooling method, the usual difference is the size of the unit.
 The term ‘evaporative cooler’ is commonly used for smaller models, and ‘swamp cooler’ is for a device that cools larger surfaces.
 These two terms are interchangeable most of the time.

-For convenience, we will use both terms to help you decide on the evaporative cooler sizes based on your needs.
+For convenience, we will use both terms to help you decide on the swamp cooler sizes based on your needs.
 Then, we will dive into more detail with dimensions, installation requirements, CFM, and cooling power.

-What size swamp cooler do you need?
+What size swamp cooler do I need?

 The evaporative cooler size you pick will depend on the following criteria.

 We wanted to start with this one because humidity levels in the room you need to cool will define the final efficiency of your device.
 Swamp coolers work best in dry climates because they use evaporation for cooling.

 A poorly insulated place will require more energy from a swamp cooler than a place with solid insulation.